Azure-Samples/ms-identity-blazor-wasm/WebApp-OIDC/B2C/README.md

 > If you are using incognito mode of browser to run this sample then allow third party cookies.

 1. Open your browser and navigate to `https://localhost:44314`.
-1. Select the **Log in** button on the top right corner.
+1. Select the **Sign in** button on the top right corner.
 You will see claims from the signed-in user's token.

 ![UserClaims](./ReadmeFiles/UserClaims.png)